vsekhar/cvgp/usr/README.md

 Compilation
 -----------

 The Scons files are configured to compile all .cpp files in the 'usr' directory.
-If any subdirectories containing .cpp files are added to the 'usr' directory, those subdirectories should be added to the list at the top of the SConstruct file as well.
+If any subdirectories containing .cpp files are added to the 'usr' directory, those subdirectories should be added to the list at the top of the SConscript file as well.